joey1136/katacoda-scenarios/Area-D/step5.md

 ![php1](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step5/php1.png?raw=true)

 After installation and activation, `WP phpMyAdmin` menu will appear on Dashboard left sidebar.
+As the wordpress is run on katacoda, the ip address do not match.
 Untick the "Restrict access only to current IP" option and save.
 Click the [Enter phpMyAdmin] to enter the system.

 ![php2](https://github.com/joey1136/katacoda-scenarios/blob/main/Area-D/images/step5/php2.png?raw=true)